mokun/libgdx-demo-pax-britannica/README.md

-Libgdx demo - Pax Britannica
+Pax Britannica Enhanced
 ====================

-Pax Britannica is a `two-button` [RTS game by nofundsgames](http://paxbritannica.henk.ca/), which was ported to libgdx by [Stefan Wagner](http://bompoblog.tumblr.com/).
+Pax Britannica is a simple battleship game ported to LibGDX by [Stefan Wagner](http://bompoblog.tumblr.com/).

-We have since added the following three features to Pax :
+We have since added the following 4 new features to the original game :

+### A. Ship Specialization ###

+Each player has a special ability as follows :

+Player 1  (Blue)  :  produce better fighters
+Player 2   (Red)  :  produce better bombers
+Player 3  (Green) :  produce better frigates
+Player 4 (Yellow) :  have better factory

+In general, the speed, the acceleration and the hit point of the ship of interest are 20% better.

-### A. Team Play ###
+### B. Team Play ###

 This feature allows ships to team play against one another.